Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

-plotting	| how to create beautiful inline plots symbolic math | quick demo of sympy model pandas  | quick intro to pandas dataframe typsetting | include markdown, Latex via MathJax loading code | how to load a remote .py code file gist         | paste some of your work to gist for sharing js		| some javascript examples
+plotting	| how to create beautiful inline plots symbolic math | quick demo of sympy model pandas  | quick intro to pandas dataframe typesetting | include markdown, Latex via MathJax loading code | how to load a remote .py code file gist         | paste some of your work to gist for sharing js		| some javascript examples